LouisMazel/relizy/docs/src/guide/what-is-relizy.md

 - 📦 Publishing packages to npm
 - 🚀 Creating releases on GitHub/GitLab
 - 🔗 Managing dependencies between packages
+- 🐦 Posting release announcements to Twitter (X) and/or Slack

 Doing all this manually is tedious, error-prone, and time-consuming.